 Where the Investment Advisor believes it appropriate to do so as a result of detailed investment analysis, the Fund may use derivatives to create synthetic short positions.
 Synthetic short positions are positions which are in economic terms equivalent to short positions and will be implemented through the use of financial derivative instruments in accordance with the Central Bank's requirements.
 The Fund will take long and synthetic short positions over a variety of time periods in accordance with the requirements of the Central Bank.
 Further information on the Fund's use of derivatives is set out below.
 The proportion of long to short exposure in the Fund will depend on the market conditions at any given time.
 It is possible that the Fund may have long only exposure, or conversely short only exposure at any point in time.
 Although under normal market conditions it is not anticipated that the fund would be directionally short, on a net basis.
 Such positions may be taken across various asset classes contemplated under the investment policy of the Fund as set out herein.
-When calculated using the gross notional value of any derivatives in the Fund and the market value of any direct investments, the combination of total gross long positions and total gross short positions are not expected to exceed 700% of the Supplement outlining the level of leverage expected for the Fund which is calculated using the sum of the notionals of the derivatives used.
+When calculated using the gross notional value of any derivatives in the Fund and the market value of any direct investments, the combination of total gross long positions and total gross short positions are not expected to exceed 700% of the Net Asset Value of the Fund.
+For further information, please refer to the paragraph in this section of the Supplement outlining the level of leverage expected for the Fund which is calculated using the sum of the notionals of the derivatives used.